Feyerabend/cc/ch07/addition/signals/README.md

 #### 2.3 Fourier Transform

-The central insight of Fourier analysis is that *any* periodic signal -- and, with a suitable extension, any signal with finite energy -- can be expressed as a sum of sinusoids[^sinusoids] of different frequencies, amplitudes, and phases.
+The central insight of Fourier analysis is that *any* periodic signal -- and, with a suitable extension, any signal with finite energy--can be expressed as a sum of sinusoids[^sinusoids] of different frequencies, amplitudes, and phases.
 This is not just a mathematical curiosity; it reveals which frequencies are present in a signal and in what proportion, turning a time-domain waveform into a *frequency-domain spectrum*.

-[^sinusoids]: A sinusoid is the sine or cosine function -- a continuous, smooth oscillation at a single fixed frequency.
+[^sinusoids]: A sinusoid is the sine or cosine function--a continuous, smooth oscillation at a single fixed frequency.
 In signal processing, sinusoids are the fundamental building blocks: any complicated waveform can be built up from (or broken down into) a collection of sinusoids at